apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 -   ##### **`input: Object`**

-    An object containing the actor run input, i.e. the Web Scraper's configuration.
+    An object containing the Actor run input, i.e. the Web Scraper's configuration.
     Each page function invocation gets a fresh copy of the `input` object, so changing its properties has no effect.